-A company may consider investing time and efforts on a new technology: a new framework, a new programming language, a new workflow, etc. At the point of view of a CTO, the objective is reached when/if every software engineer become comfortable with the technology.
+A company may consider investing time and effort in a new technology: a new framework, a new programming language, a new workflow, etc. From the point of view of a CTO, the objective is reached when/if every software engineer becomes comfortable with the technology.
 It's the responsibility of each middle manager to make sure everyone in the team succeeds in mastering the technology.
-And, in the end, if the goal is reached, it may be perceived as a success on a higher point of view.
+And, in the end, if the goal is reached, it may be perceived as a success from a higher point of view.

 But the way the middle manager makes sure everyone learn this new technology change everything.
 It may be forced.
 The manager may ask team members to work on those new skills at home.
 He/she may ask everyone to stop whatever they are doing to start learning this new technology.
-There are plenty of “bad” way to make people get new skills.
+There are plenty of “bad” ways to make people get new skills.
 For software engineers, it may be a source of stress.
-One may fear to get this new skill slower than the others.
-One may reject the idea based on its knowledge of a concurrent technology considered better, etc.
+One may fear getting this new skill slower than the others.
+One may reject the idea based on his knowledge of a concurrent technology considered better, etc.

-Thus, in order to get a complete and objective feedback on his work, a manager should ask feedback from his team as well as from a higher level manager.
+Thus, to get complete and objective feedback on his work, a manager should ask for feedback from his team as well as from a higher-level manager.

-I recently experienced such a feedback from my team.
+I recently experienced such feedback from my team.
 About 6 months after becoming manager of the team, I asked for feedback to senior software engineers I work with.
 I could have done that during a one-on-one meeting.
-But getting feedback from the whole team is very different from getting individual feedback which may be context oriented, subjectively influence by personal consideration that have nothing to do with work.
+But getting feedback from the whole team is very different from getting individual feedback which may be context-oriented, and subjectively influence by personal considerations that have nothing to do with work.

 None of those learnings could have come from my manager.
-Some feedback may have been given during my team members performance review, or during a one-on-one meeting.
+Some feedback may have been given during my team members’ performance reviews or during a one-on-one meeting.
 But I am quite sure it would have had less impact on me.
-Probably because I would have seen it more like a sum of individual feedbacks, which may be subjective, and less like something proven by the number of concordant feelings.
-You may ask yourself how do we perform a collective performance review?
+Probably because I would have seen it more like a sum of individual feedback, which may be subjective, and less like something proven by the number of concordant feelings.
+You may wonder how we perform a collective performance review.
 It was pretty clear.